glogiotatidis/pypodcaster/README.md

 Simple Podcast Publishing

 `pypodcaster` is meant to be one of the simplist podcast publishers available.
-It creates a standard RSS feed based on ID3 tags of media files in a given directory.
-Podcast media can be served from an existing web server or hosted on a public Dropbox folder.
+It generates a standard RSS feed based on the ID3 tags of media files in a given directory.
+Podcast media can be served from a public-facing HTML server or hosted from the Public folder in Dropbox.

-## Install (not available yet)
+## Installation (not available yet)

     pip install pypodcaster